 As far as mens travel shirts go, you can’t find a better one than this.
 It pairs really well with the blazer, the Gramercy pants and the Chino pants, so you can mix and match.
 It completes the full suit, or you can just wear it on its own with jeans or other travel pants.
 The possibilities are endless.
 Check it out here.

-Visit Bluffworks online store to see their full line (Remember, you’ll get 10% off by using our coupon code)
+Visit Bluffworks online store to see their full line (Remember, you’ll get 10% off by using our coupon code, except on sale items.)

 (Disclaimer: I received this shirt as a sample for the purposes of providing a review.
 All thoughts and opinions expressed here are my own)